When Lower-Order Terms Dominate: Adaptive Expert Algorithms for Heavy-Tailed Losses: Related Work

 \paragraph{Adaptive algorithms for bounded losses.} If we assume that losses are bounded, \eg, $\ell_t(i) \in [0, 1]$, then there are several works that provide best-of-both-worlds results. \citet{gaillard2014second, koolen2016combining} show that so-called second-order bounds simultaneously guarantee $\calO\bigl(\sqrt{T\log(K)}\bigr)$ regret without further assumptions on the loss and $\calO(\log(K)/\Delta_{\min})$ regret under \Cref{asp:self-bounding-env} with $C = 0$.
 This also implies that the results of \citet{cesa2007improved, derooij2014follow, koolen2015second, chen2021impossible} all lead to small regret under \Cref{asp:self-bounding-env} with $C = 0$ while also being robust to more difficult environments. \citet{mourtada2019optimality} show that the exponential weights algorithm with a decreasing learning rate guarantees $\calO(\log(K)/\Delta_{\min})$ regret under \Cref{asp:self-bounding-env} with $C = 1$ while simultaneously guaranteeing $\calO\bigl(\sqrt{T\log(K)}\bigr)$ regret in the worst case.
 The only work that we are aware of that treats \Cref{asp:self-bounding-env} with $C > 0$ is by \citet{amir2020prediction}, who show that the exponential weights algorithm with a decreasing learning rate guarantees $\calO(\log(K)/\Delta_{\min} + C)$ regret.

 \paragraph{Online learning with heavy-tailed losses.} To the best of our knowledge, we are the first to consider heavy tailed losses in the expert setting.
 A related setting is studied by \citet{bubeck2013bandits}, who introduce the multi-armed bandits with heavy tails setting.
 The main difference with our setting is that the learner only gets to see the loss for the chosen action each round, which significantly reduces the amount of available feedback to the learner.
 Remarkably, without further assumptions, one cannot adapt to $\theta$, as shown by \citet{genalti2024adaptive}.
-However, under some additional assumptions on the loss, it is possible to adapt to $\theta$, as shown by \citet{lee2020optimal, ashutosh2021bandit, huang2022adaptive, genalti2024adaptive, chen2024uniinf}.
+However, under some additional assumptions on the loss, it is possible to adapt to $\theta$ with bandit feedback \citep{lee2020optimal, ashutosh2021bandit, huang2022adaptive, genalti2024adaptive, chen2024uniinf}.